 A close corporation is a corporation whose shares are owned by a limited number of shareholders.
 Often, one family holds the entire stock issue.
 As a result, little, if any, trading of the stock takes place.
-There is, therefore, no established market for the stock, and those sales that do occur are at irregular intervals and seldom reflect all the elements of a representative transaction as defined by the term "fair market value" (FMV).
+There is, therefore, no established market for the stock, and those sales that do occur are at irregular intervals and seldom reflect all the elements of a representative transaction as defined by FMV.